 Rothschild’s story began with the humble beginnings of its founder, Mayer Rothschild.
 Born in 1744, Mayer Rothschild was raised in the German Duchy of Hesse in a ghetto in Frankfurt.
 During that era, Jews were legally required to live in small communities that were far from Christian.
 They were not allowed to leave their villages on Christian holidays, Sundays or nights.

 As a child, Rothschild lived in a full house with about 30 other family members.
-Rothschild learned about the business world at an early age – his father, Amsel Musa Rothschild ran a business of coins, silk and other items to survive.
+Rothschild learned about the business world at an early age – his father, Amsel Musa Rothschild ran a business of coins, silk, and other items to survive.
 One of the clients of Amschel Rothschild was Crown Prince Wilhelm of Hess.

 Mayer Rothschild became an orphan at the age of 12 after the death of his mother.
 His father had died before.
-Before his passing, Rothschild’s parents wanted their son to study Jewish education in order to become a Jew.
+Before his passing, Rothschild’s parents wanted their son to study Jewish education to become a Jew.
 However, he decided to take an internship with a banking firm in Hanover, Germany.
 During his time, Rothschild learned the ins and outs of banking and foreign trade.

 The inception of a banking empire